YuhaoWang55/Designed-Instruments/Laser Ablation System.md

 ## Protocol

 - Preparation
- - pen the Ti microscope, select the eyepiece port.
+  - Open the Ti microscope, select the eyepiece port.
 Choose a proper objective (NA>0.9 is recommended) and put the a sample on.